TE-Good/Whatify/README.md

 5. A game lasts 10 rounds.
 Upon quiz completion, you will be shown an end-game screen reflecting your metrics from the game; time spent per round, points earnt and correct /  incorrect answers.

 6. From the end-game screen you can choose to play again or return to your dashboard.
-The dashboard can also show you the leaderboard, where you can view the highest scorers on Whatify,
+The dashboard can also show you the leaderboard, where you can view the highest scorers on Whatify.

 # Installation